pbuckner/x-plane_plugins/XPython/docs/source/development/xpyce_compile.rst

       }

     Keys must be 64-character hexadecimal strings (256 bits).
-If a manifest file is provided and a file is not listed, it will be encrypted with a content-based key instead, and the new key will be returned.
+If a manifest file is provided and a module is not listed, it will be encrypted with a content-based key instead, and the new key will be returned.

-``--key`` *PATH:KEY*
+``--key`` *MODULE:KEY*
-    Specify a custom encryption key for a specific file or directory in the format PATH:KEY where KEY is a 64-character hexadecimal string.
+    Specify a custom encryption key for a specific module (or parent module) in the format MODULE:KEY where KEY is a 64-character hexadecimal string.
 This option can be used multiple times to specify multiple keys.
 Command-line keys override keys from the manifest file.